Haunted hotels in the US. Photo: KnowInsiders

 Photo: Dixie & Grace

-With such high-profile guests, it comes as no surprise that the hotel has seen equally high-profile scandals, most notably, the unsolved murder of Sid Vicious’s girlfriend, fellow rocker Nancy Spungen.
-Now under renovation, the hotel is currently closed to short-term visitors but is expected to reopen in 2018.
+It should come as no surprise that a hotel that attracts such high-profile guests has also been the scene of equally high-profile scandals.
+The most notable of these is the unsolved murder of Sid Vicious's girlfriend, fellow rocker Nancy Spungen, who was found in her room.
+Since it is currently undergoing refurbishment, the hotel is not currently accepting any short-term guests but is planning to reopen in 2018.

 3. Otesaga Resort, NY